LLM (Saskatchewan) 1994

 Doug Surtees joined the faculty in 2005.
 Prior to his appointment he taught at the College of Law as a sessional lecturer beginning in 1994.
 He held a term appointment to the College in 2002-2003.
 He has also taught as a sessional lecturer at the College of Agriculture, the College of Commerce (now Edwards School of Business) and SIAST Institute.
 Doug was Co-Director of the Public Legal Education Association of Saskatchewan (PLEA) from 1994-2005.
 Doug has acted as a labour adjudicator and an arbitrator.
 He is a certified mediator and holds a Professional teaching certificate as well as being a member of the Saskatchewan bar.
-He is a board member and the current president of Easter Seals Canada, a board member and former president of the Saskatchewan Abilities Council, a board member and former president of PLEA.
+He is a board member and past president of Easter Seals Canada, a board member and former president of the Saskatchewan Abilities Council, a board member and former president of PLEA.
 Previously Doug was a board member of the Saskatchewan Prevention Institute, and a board member and former chair of the Governance Committee of the Saskatoon Co-op.

 Public Legal Education

 Elder law 416.3

 Previous courses taught:

 D. Surtees, Constructing Incapacity: Deconstructing Capacity Chapter 19 (273-284) in Comparative Perspectives on Adult Guardianship Kim Dayton ed., (Durham, N.C.: Carolina Academic Press, 2014).

 D. Surtees, Privacy: A Look at the Disenfranchised in Better Off Forgetting?
 Essays on Archives, Public Policy and Collective Memory, Chapter Chapter 4 (60-70) in Mona Holmlund and Cheryl Avery, eds., (Toronto: University of Toronto Press, 2010).